-- 7.1 Site Security and Arson - 7.1.1 The site has suitable security measures in place to prevent access by unauthorised persons.
-This includes security fencing to the landfill.
+7.1 Site Security and Arson

+- 7.1.1 The site has suitable security measures in place to prevent access by unauthorised persons.
+This includes security fencing to the landfill. - 7.1.2 The MRF is located inside a building, which will be manned during the day and locked shut outside of operational hours. - 7.1.3 All security measures will be routinely inspected and maintained to deter access to the site. - 7.1.4 The site will benefit from CCTV which will be connected via an app to Valencia's 24/7 Central Control Room. - 7.1.5 Fire detection and suppression measures will be in place, see later in this document.

-- 7.1.2 The MRF is located inside a building, which will be manned during the day and locked shut outside of operational hours. - 7.1.3 All security measures will be routinely inspected and maintained to deter access to the site. - 7.1.4 Fire detection and suppression measures will be in place, see later in this document. - 7.2 Plant and Equipment - 7.2.1 Plant and equipment will include that described in 2.1.3, above, along with associated conveyors and a loading shovel to move waste around the site. - 7.2.2 All plant will be inspected and maintained in accordance with the manufacturers' recommendations.
-Damaged plant will be taken out of use until it has been repaired by a competent person. - 7.2.3 Plant will be cleaned as necessary, to prevent parts jamming and to avoid any build-up of dust or waste on hot surfaces. - 7.3 Electrical Faults - 7.3.1 All electrical work will be carried out by a qualified electrician.
+7.2 Plant and Equipment

+- 7.2.1 Plant and equipment will include the trommel, overband magnet and eddy current separator as described above, along with associated conveyors and a loading shovel to move waste around the site. - 7.2.2 All plant will be inspected and maintained in accordance with the manufacturers' recommendations.
+Damaged plant will be taken out of use until it has been repaired by a competent person. - 7.2.3 Plant will be cleaned as necessary, to prevent parts jamming and to avoid any build-up of dust or waste on hot surfaces.

+7.3 Electrical Faults

+- 7.3.1 All electrical work will be carried out by a qualified electrician.
 All electrical installations will be certified to demonstrate that were installed correctly by a competent person.
 This will also apply to repairs and alterations. - 7.3.2 Copies of the certificates will be maintained in the site office. - 7.3.3 Plant will be maintained in accordance with the manufacturer's recommendations with the frequency set out in the Preventative Maintenance Programme for the site.
-Electrical installations such as wiring will be subject to safety checks every five years portable appliances will be checked annually. - 7.3.4 Staff trained to use the equipment will make a visual inspection at the start of the working day.
-Where there are lose or damaged wires or other indications that the plant may be unsafe the site manager will be advised and an electrician will be asked to attend site and check the equipment before it is turned on. - 7.4 Discarded Smoking Materials - 7.4.1 A strict no smoking policy will be applied to the site.
+Electrical installations such as wiring will be subject to safety checks every five years portable appliances will be checked annually.

+7.3.4 Staff trained to use the equipment will make a visual inspection at the start of the working day.
+Where there are lose or damaged wires or other indications that the plant may be unsafe the site manager will be advised and an electrician will be asked to attend site and check the equipment before it is turned on.

+7.4 Discarded Smoking Materials

+- 7.4.1 A strict no smoking policy will be applied to the site.
 Smoking will only be permitted in the designated smoking area.
-Within this area adequate ash trays will be maintained to ensure that materials can be extinguished safely, and litter will be prevented.
+Within this area adequate ash trays will be maintained to ensure that materials can be extinguished safely, and litter will be prevented. - 7.4.2 Smoking will be prohibited in any other part of the site.